Taxil hoax: Confession

-On April 19, 1897, Léo Taxil called a press conference at which, he claimed, he would introduce Diana Vaughan to the press.
-At the conference instead he announced that his revelations about the Freemasons were fictitious.
-He thanked the Catholic clergy for their assistance in giving publicity to his wild claims.
+On April 19, 1897, Léo Taxil called a press conference at the Société de Géographie at which he claimed he would introduce Diana Vaughan to the press.
+He declared that his claims about the Freemasons were hoaxes.

 Taxil's confession was printed, in its entirety, in the Parisian newspaper Le Frondeur, on April 25, 1897, titled: Twelve Years Under the Banner of the Church, The Prank Of Palladism.
 Miss Diana Vaughan–The Devil At The Freemasons.
 A Conference held by M. Léo Taxil, at the Hall of the Geographic Society in Paris.

+Despite this confession, belief in Vaughan and the Palladists did not entirely die out and a Palladist organization is central to the plot of the 1943 film, The Seventh Victim.
 The hoax material is still cited to this day.
 The Chick Publications tract, The Curse of Baphomet, and Randy Noblitt's book on satanic ritual abuse, Cult and Ritual Abuse, both cite Taxil's fictitious claims.

-A later interview with Taxil
+Later interview with Taxil

-In the magazine National Magazine, an Illustrated American Monthly, Volume XXIV: April – September, 1906, pages 228 and 229, Taxil is quoted as giving his true reasons behind the hoax.
-Ten months later, on March 31, 1907, Taxil died.